-8. Once a request for arbitration has been submitted, no party, party representative, Panel Member, District Chair, Program Administrator or member of the program administrative staff shall provide information on the arbitration to anyone not a party to the arbitration.
+10. Once a request for arbitration has been submitted and both sides have agreed to arbitrate, no party, party representative, Panel Member, District Chair, Committee Member, Program Administrator or member of the program administrative staff shall provide information on the arbitration to anyone not a party to the arbitration.
 The records, documents, files, proceedings, transcripts, notes, testimony and the arbitration decision shall not be made available to the public or to any person or body not involved in the dispute.
-This prohibition of disclosure shall not prevent disclosure required by law, or supreme court rules; internal disclosure among Panel Members, the District Chair, the Program Administrator or members of the program administrative staff for purposes of administering or conducting the arbitration; or disclosure to one party of information another party has submitted in the arbitration for purposes of administering the arbitration or issuing the Arbitration Decision under Rule 34.
-The parties shall not disparage each other with respect to any matter arising in the arbitration.
-This does not limit disclosure necessary to enforce or review the decisions under Wisconsin Statute Chapter 788.
+This prohibition of disclosure shall not prevent disclosure required by law, or supreme court rules; internal disclosure among Panel Members, the District Chair, the Committee Chair, the Program Administrator or members of the program administrative staff for purposes of administering or conducting the arbitration; or disclosure to one party of information another party has submitted in the arbitration for purposes of administering the arbitration or issuing the Arbitration Decision.
+The Program